finos/perspective/docs/md/js.md

 ### Importing in Node.js

-The Node.js runtime for the `@finos/perspective` module runs in-process by default, and does not implement a `child_process` interface.
+The Node.js runtime for the `@finos/perspective` module runs in-process by default and does not implement a `child_process` interface.
 Hence, there is no `worker()` method, and the module object itself directly exports the full `perspective` API.